AaltoSciComp/data-analysis-workflows-course/lectures/chapter-4-scaling.rst

 Another important feature of modern processors is that they support vectorized instructions (AVX, AVX2, AVX512).
 These dramatically improve the performance when one does the same operation for multiple pieces of data e.g. elementwise addition.
-R, numpy and mathematical libraries that they use such as MKL, BLAS LAPACK, FFTW etc. use these operations straight out of the box, if the program is written to use functions from these packages.
+R, numpy and mathematical libraries that they use such as MKL, BLAS, LAPACK, FFTW etc. use these operations straight out of the box, if the program is written to use functions from these packages.